aakarsh-anand/aakarsh-anand.github.io/_pages/about.md

 Hello!
 My name is Aakarsh, and I'm a CS PhD student at UCLA.
 I'm broadly interested in large-scale machine learning and statistical modeling for high-dimensional data.
 Currently, I am working on applications of AI/ML in biomedical data, particularly to understand the genetic architecture of complex human traits and diseases.
 I have recently published in Genome Research and RECOMB 2024.

+Outside of research, I am highly connected to the arts.
+I have played the piano and french horn for many years and have been active in bands and orchestras in college as well.
+Recently, I've started dancing some hip-hop on a few teams and I also love to create art using various media!
+Check out some of my work here.

 Interests
 ======
 - Machine learning